CapnSane/marketplace-with-Vue/PROJDETAILS.md

 - ~~Coding the website style~~
 - Coding the links
 - ~~Coding the account screen~~
-- Coding the cards style
+- ~~Coding the cards style~~
 - ~~Coding the authentication fields~~
 - ~~Creating the mock files for testing~~
+- Creating the shopping cart
+- Implementing the search bar